jyoeymama/Modders-United-Documentation/README.md

 7. Random
 8. More About Information.txt

-Number 1.
 OUR WEBSITE

 For our website, plesae go to this link: https://jyoeymama.github.io/Modders-United-Documentation/

-2. HOW TO START MODDING IN VR
+HOW TO START MODDING IN VR

 Vr modding is some of the most fun challenge that I have ever had.
 Modding in vr is very complicated but can be done!
 Mods in games like gorilla tag are already popular and open source!
 Modding a game in vr usually begins with have some basic knowledge of c# and c++.
 Most vr games these days are coded in c# and c++, therefore you must make your mods in the same language as the game!
 When I start modding a game of my choiche I usually like to make sure that I have 1. a computer or laptop, 2. a usb 3.0 cable, and 3. any vr headset of your choice.
 The usb 3.0 cable is on amazon for as low as $15.
 Here is an example picture of the right cable that you need (it must have this weird end).
 When I have all that ready I make sure to have sidequest installed as well as a modding framework of your choice (I personally use questpatcher) Once you have sidequest installed as well as a modding framework, its time to start modding! creating a mod is a difficult task but I have found that looking at someones premade mod helps a lot for me to better understand where to start making my mod and making the main works of my mod.
 Then I just take that mod and compile it into a .dll or a .qmod and boom! you have sucessfully modded a vr game!
 Remember, this works on almost any vr game!
 Goodluck and happy modding!